 Keep in mind that different fonts work better than others at preventing certain kinds of errors so the best font will depend on the preference of the dyslexic individual who will be using it.

-Designed by Christian Boer who is himself dyslexic, this font was created in the Netherlands as part of a thesis project.
+Designed by Christian Boer who is himself dyslexic, Dyslexie font was created in the Netherlands as part of a thesis project.

-Alberado Gonzalez based this font on DejaVu Sans.
+Alberado Gonzalez is a graphic designer who based this font on DejaVu Sans.
 It has since been used in several eye-tracking studies.

 This is a free option with good differentiation between the letters b and d.

-A common font used by children’s book publishers, it was designed at the Royal Art College.
+While not expressly designed for people with dyslexia, this is a common font used by children’s book publishers.
+It was created at the Royal Art College.